DistilCSE: Effective Knowledge Distillation For Contrastive Sentence Embeddings: Experiment

 \subsection{Training Details}

-\paragraph{Model Settings} For the teacher model, we choose the 330M pre-trained checkpoints of SimCSE-RoBERTa-large \footnote{\url{https://huggingface.co/princeton-nlp/sup-simcse-roberta-large}}, which composes of 24 layers of transformer blocks.
+\paragraph{Model Settings} For the teacher model, we choose the 330M pre-trained checkpoint of SimCSE-RoBERTa$_{large}$, which composes of 24 layers of transformer block.
 An MLP layer is added on top of the [CLS] representation to get the sentence embedding, and the dimension of sentence embeddings is 1024.
 During training, the parameters of the teacher model are fixed and will not be updated.
-For the student model, we have three different settings of the parameter sizes, i.e., 110M/52M/14M.
+For the student model, we have three different settings of the parameter size, i.e., 110M/52M/14M.
 They are in similar network structures to the teacher model, except that the number of layers and the dimensions of sentence embeddings are smaller.
-The 110M models are initialized from the pre-trained BERT-base\footnote{\url{https://huggingface.co/bert-base-uncased}}, and the 52M and 42M models are initialized from the pre-trained TinyBERT\footnote{\url{https://github.com/huawei-noah/Pretrained-Language-Model/tree/master/TinyBERT}}.
+The 110M models are initialized from the pre-trained BERT$_{base}$, and the 52M and 42M models are initialized from the pre-trained TinyBERT.
 We list the model information of the teacher model and the different student models in Table \ref{model_statistics}.
-Note that the dimension of sentence embeddings output by each student model is different from that of the teacher model, and thus for the knowledge distillation state in the proposed DisCo framework, we need to add a layer of linear projection upon the embeddings output by the student model to map them to 1024-dimensional ones, as denoted by Eq. \ref{eq:kdm} and Eq. \ref{eq:ckdm}.
+Note that the dimension of sentence embeddings output by each student model is different from that of the teacher model, and thus for the knowledge distillation state in the proposed DistilCSE framework, we need to add a layer of linear projection upon the embeddings output by the student model to map them to 1024-dimensional ones, as denoted by Eq. \ref{eq:kdm} and Eq. \ref{eq:ckdm}.

-\paragraph{Optimization Settings} In the knowledge distillation stage on large unlabelled data, we train our student models for 20 epochs, using the Adam \cite{kingma2014adam} optimizer with a batch size of $512$.
+\paragraph{Optimization Settings} In the knowledge distillation stage on large unlabeled data, we train our student models for 20 epochs, using the Adam \cite{kingma2014adam} optimizer with a batch size of $512$.
 Learning rate is set as $2e^{-4}$ for 110M model, and $3e^{-4}$ for 52M and 14M models.
 Particularly for the proposed CKD, we follow \cite{ALBEF} to use a memory bank queue with the size being $65536$.
-Following \cite{gao2021simcse}, we evaluate the performance of each student model every 125 training steps on the dev set of STS-B. The training process uses the early-stop strategy with the patience being $3$.
-Namely, the KD or CKD process will stop if the performance of a student model on the dev set is not updated for 3 consecutive epochs.
+Following \cite{gao2021simcse}, we evaluate the performance of each student model every 125 training steps on the dev set of STS-B. The training process uses the early-stop strategy with the patience being $3$, which stops if the performance on the dev set is not updated for 3 consecutive epochs.